 Treatment for short stature depends on the cause.

-For example, hypothyroidism can be fixed with thyroid hormone replacement.
-Growth hormone injections can be used to treat GHD and a number of other conditions, including Turner syndrome and chronic kidney failure.
+Thyroid hormone replacement can be used to treat hypothyroidism.
+Growth hormone injections can treat GHD and a few other conditions, including Turner syndrome and chronic kidney failure.

-People who come by their short stature naturally can expect to lead completely normal lives.
+People who have a naturally short stature that’s not due to a medical condition or disease can expect to lead normal and healthy lives.